 Secondary and tertiary care for displaced Syrians has been mainly financed by UNHCR, with some sporadic contributions by NGOs.
-Before 2016, UNHCR paid up to 75% of the total cost of life-saving emergencies, delivery and care for newborn babies, while few NGOs reimburse the remaining 25% of the bill, for a very limited number of patients.
-Only 30% of all UNHCR patients are 100% covered through UNHCR top up and/or contribution of other NGOS.
+UNHCR pays up to 75 percent of the total cost of life-saving emergencies, delivery and care for newborn babies, while few NGOs reimburse the remaining 25 percent of the bill, for a very limited number of patients.
+In only about 8 percent of cases, UNHCR increases the coverage to 90 or 100 percent based on an assessment of socioeconomic vulnerability.
+Only 30 percent of all UNHCR patients are 100 percent covered through UNHCR top up and/or contribution of other NGOS.
 UNHCR has repeatedly stated in its reports that "Even for prioritized life-saving interventions financial resources are severely stretched.
-Lifesaving interventions in the area of maternal and infant health (surgical deliveries by caesarean section and care of premature infants) are extremely costly."7 Indeed, the figures illustrate that the needs are much higher than what is currently covered.
+Lifesaving interventions in the area of maternal and infant health (surgical deliveries by caesarean section and care of premature infants) are extremely costly."
+Indeed, the figures illustrate that the needs are much higher than what is currently covered.

-Hospitals are overburdened with Syrian patients who are unable to pay the reduced fees required from them (25% of their hospital bill) as well as patients whose hospitalization is not subsidized at all.
-Some hospitals have adopted constraining and sometimes unethical practices to recover as much of the 25% as possible (deposits, retaining IDs/corpses, inflating bills).
+Hospitals are overburdened with Syrian patients who are unable to pay the reduced fees required from them (25 percent of their hospital bill) as well as patients whose hospitalization is not subsidized at all.
+Some hospitals have adopted constraining and sometimes unethical practices to recover as much of the 25 percent as possible (deposits, retaining IDs/corpses, inflating bills).
 Referral of uncovered Syrian patients with complicated morbidities to public hospitals has also become a common practice by private hospitals.

-7 "Health Update," UNHCR, December 2014
+&lt;sup>13 "Health Update," UNHCR, December 2014